-The "Gator" mascot of New Orleans and the "Grizzly" mascot of Jackson were retired and replaced with the "Rough Rider."
+The “Gator” mascot of New Orleans and the “Grizzly” mascot of Jackson were retired and replaced with the “Rattler.”

 The combining of these two areas was not unprecedented.
 More than 35 years ago, Jackson was a recruiting area in what was then the New Orleans Recruiting Main Station and remained there until 1972.
 With the advent of the all-volunteer military, Jackson became a district recruiting command and found its own identity.

-Meanwhile, New Orleans Battalion continued to operate at its headquarters near the French Quarter at the U.S. Customs building before it moved to the Naval Support Academy, East Bank, where it remained until August 29th, 2005, when Hurricane Katrina battered the Gulf Coast.
+Meanwhile, New Orleans Battalion continued to operate at its headquarters near the French Quarter at the U.S. Customs building before it moved to the Naval Support Activity, East Bank, where it remained until August 29, 2005, when Hurricane Katrina battered the Gulf Coast.

-The New Orleans Battalion evacuated to Fort Polk, Louisiana, and remained there for 11 months until it was moved into its present headquarters in Baton Rouge.
+The New Orleans Battalion evacuated to Fort Polk, Louisiana and remained there for 11 months while the new headquarters at Perkins Rowe was being built in Baton Rouge.

-The Baton Rouge Battalion now stretches from the Louisiana and Mississippi coasts northward to parts of western Tennessee including Memphis.
-It covers 103,874 square miles and is comprised of 45 recruiting stations and eight recruiting companies.
+The Baton Rouge Battalion now stretches from the Louisiana and Mississippi coasts northward to parts of western Tennessee, including Memphis.
+It covers 103,874 square miles and is comprised of 45 recruiting centers and eight recruiting companies.

 The Baton Rouge Recruiting Battalion has 263 recruiters, military and civilian staff working in the field to recruit the best and brightest Future Soldiers for the Army.